Raspberry Pi Pico (RP2040) SRAM and Flash Programming

 I have been working with 8-bit MCUs like 8051 and AVR for a long time; but new to 32-bit MCU like the RP2040 MCU on Raspberry Pi Pico board.
 In this blog, I will record my first trial on Pico from the perspective of an 8-bit MCU developer's view.
 I will be focused on programming the on-chip run-time memory and off-chip flash memory.

-I will be directly writing / reading the MCU registers instead of using libraries.
-This allows me to touch the actual system control registers and explore the full functionality of the MCU.
+I will be writing baremetal Assembly and C language applications that directly writing / reading the MCU registers instead of using libraries.
+This expose me to the actual system control registers, allowing me to understanst the full functionality of the MCU.

 Difference Between 8-bit MCU and 32-bit MCU